UO-CS461/tiny_vm/README.md

 make
 ```

-The first command should produce output that looks something like this (with appropriate substitutions for your platform):
+The first command (cmake) should produce output that looks something like this (with appropriate substitutions for your platform):

 ```
 volo:tiny_vm michal$ cmake -Bcmake-build-debug -S.